saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 _Administrative history for the_ Glencoe Mills records

-The White Rock Baptist Church was founded in 1866 in Durham, N.C., by two clergymen, the Reverend Zuck Horton and the Reverend Samuel “Daddy” Hunt, who organized the church in the home of Margaret “Maggie” Faucette.
+The White Rock Baptist Church was founded in 1866 in Durham, N.C., by two clergymen, the Reverend Zuck Horton and the Reverend Samuel "Daddy" Hunt, who organized the church in the home of Margaret "Maggie" Faucette.

 _Administrative history for the_ White Rock Baptist Church records